 Now go to the Server Management Tab and open SSH Terminal.
 Sign in with the required credentials.
 Now enter the following command in your Terminal to get to your new folder:

 Now type the following command to edit your index.php file.

 <?php ini_set('session.save_handler', 'redis'); ini_set('session.save_path', "tcp://localhost:6379"); //echo ini_get('session.save_path'); session_start(); $count = isset($_SESSION['count']) ? $_SESSION['count'] : 1; echo $count; $_SESSION['count'] = ++$count; ?>

-Now press Esc, press “:”and type “wq” and hit enter to save and exit the file.
+Now press “Esc”, then press “:”and then type “wq” and hit Enter to save and exit the file.
 Now go to your Application Management Tab and click on URL to run your index.php script.
-When you run the script you will get 1 as output and when you will run again, you will get 2 as an output, this means your session is working.
+When that script gets executed, it will print 1 as an output and when you will run it again, it will print 2 as an output, showing clearly that your PHP session redis is working properly.

-Create PHP websites without the worry of server management.
+Launch PHP websites without the worry of Server Management.

 Pre-Installed Optimized Stack with Git, Composer & SSH